strudel-science/strudel-kit/WORKING-GROUP.md

 - Monitor issues, emails, and pull requests, even if they are not the primary contact point for a given issue, email, or pull request
 - Ensure a maintainer replies to new issues, emails, and pull requests promptly, ideally within two days
 - Ensure other contributors have adequate opportunity to engage
 - Define and maintaining a product roadmap

+Read about STRUDEL's full governance system [here](https://github.com/strudel-science/.github/blob/main/README.md).

 ## Roadmap
 *Current priorities:*